Equitable Access Policy FAQ

 If you have questions about the open access policy or the author’s addendum, please contact the Libraries' Open Scholarship Team.

 The policy asks faculty members to submit an electronic version, usually a PDF, of their final, peer-reviewed Author Accepted Manuscript (AAM) for inclusion in DRUM.
 This is the version that we can make accessible and preserve without any concerns about copyright and licensing.
-When we enact this policy at UMD, faculty members will have persistent links to their preserved, open-access articles, and their work will become more accessible because their articles will be crawled by and findable through major search engines.
+Under this policy, faculty members have persistent links to their preserved, open-access articles, and their work is now more accessible because their articles will be crawled by and findable through major search engines.

 The policy asks authors to deposit the Author Accepted Manuscript (AAM), which includes any changes made after peer-review and has been accepted for publication by the journal.
 It does not include unilateral edits made by the journal after peer review, or changes that relate to the journal's look and feel.
 Documents that have been typeset or copyedited by the publisher (such as proofs or the final published version) are not AAMs, but if you wrote your article in a publisher-supplied template then that is acceptable.
 In a few cases we will deposit the published version, also called the Version of Record (VOR).
 For example, we will deposit this version when UMD or the author has paid an Article Processing Charge for that article, or when the publisher gives permission to deposit that version.
 If you're not certain about whether we could deposit the VOR in a given case, please contact the Libraries’ Open Scholarship Team.